 Beijing chokes in heavy dust as sandstorm blows in

-BEIJING: Beijing's air quality index (AQI) soared to hazardous levels on Wednesday (Mar 28) morning as a sandstorm smothered the Chinese capital in dust after triggering an alert late on Tuesday from the National Meteorological Center (NMC).
+BEIJING: Beijing's air quality index (AQI) soared to hazardous levels on Wednesday as a sandstorm blew in from Inner Mongolia and smothered the Chinese capital and other parts of northern China in dust.

-The alert would remain in place until 1200 GMT (8pm Singapore time) on Wednesday, the agency said.
+In an update at 0500 GMT on Wednesday, it said dust and sand had covered an area of 1.5 million square kilometres, including parts of Beijing, Tianjin, Hebei, Shanxi, Jilin, Liaoning, Heilongjiang, Inner Mongolia and Xinjiang.

+Because atmospheric diffusion conditions in Beijing had not improved, the city will still be affected by dust on Thursday, although the impact will gradually weaken, the NMC said.

-The AQI reading for Beijing provided by the US State Department, based on the concentration of breathable particles known as PM2.5, was 244 as of 0153 GMT, rated as "very unhealthy".
+The AQI reading for Beijing provided by the U.S. State Department, based on the concentration of breathable particles known as PM2.5, was 164 as of 0900 GMT, rated as "unhealthy", down from a "very unhealthy" 244 at 0100 GMT.

+The notoriously polluted Chinese capital was one of 34 cities in northern China to issue major smog alerts over the weekend, as industrial activity starts to ramp up again after winter curbs.

 China normally blames Mongolia's Gobi desert for its annual sandstorms.
 Delegates from China's arid, desertified Gansu region said in a proposal to China's parliament earlier this month that more than half of the dust storms that descend on China each year come from abroad, mainly from southern Mongolia.